 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the public health degrees they offer, see the list below.

-Every student pursuing a degree in public health needs to take a look at University of Delaware.
+Any student who is interested in public health needs to take a look at University of Delaware.
 UD is a fairly large public university located in the suburb of Newark.
-A Best Colleges rank of #118 out of 2,217 schools nationwide means UD is a great university overall.
+A Best Colleges rank of #118 out of 2,217 colleges nationwide means UD is a great university overall.

-There were about 179 public health students who graduated with this degree at UD in the most recent year we have data available.
-Soon after graduation, public health degree recipients typically earn an average of $30,641 at the beginning of their careers.
+There were approximately 200 public health students who graduated with this degree at UD in the most recent data year.
+After graduating, public health degree recipients usually earn about $30,641 in the first five years of their career.

-There were about 17 public health students who graduated with this degree at Del State in the most recent year we have data available.
+There were approximately 32 public health students who graduated with this degree at Del State in the most recent year we have data available.

-There were about 8 public health students who graduated with this degree at Wilmington University in the most recent data year.
+There were roughly 27 public health students who graduated with this degree at Wilmington University in the most recent data year.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.